mit-han-lab/tinyengine/README.md

 **If you are interested in getting updates, please sign up [here](https://forms.gle/UW1uUmnfk1k6UJPPA) to get notified!**

 - **(2022/12)** We release the source code for patch-based inference and update the [tutorial of our inference demo](tutorial/inference/README.md) to provide option that generates patch-based inference code for the visual wake words (VWW) demo.
-- **(2022/11)** We release the source code of the FP32 version of Tiny Training Engine, and include the [tutorial of our training demo](tutorial/training) for training a visual wake words (VWW) model on microcontrollers.
+- **(2022/11)** We release the source code of Tiny Training Engine, and include the [tutorial of our training demo](tutorial/training) for training a visual wake words (VWW) model on microcontrollers.
 - **(2022/11)** We release the source code of the algorithm and compilation parts of MCUNetV3 in [this repo](https://github.com/mit-han-lab/tiny-training).
 Please take a look!
 - **(2022/10)** Our new work [On-Device Training Under 256KB Memory](https://arxiv.org/abs/2206.15472) is highlighted on the [MIT homepage](http://web.mit.edu/spotlight/learning-edge/)!
 - **(2022/09)** Our new work [On-Device Training Under 256KB Memory](https://arxiv.org/abs/2206.15472) is accepted to NeurIPS 2022!
 It enables tiny on-device training for IoT devices \[[demo](https://www.youtube.com/watch?v=XaDCO8YtmBw)\].